-On December 1, 1991, United entered into a certain master lease agreement with the Indianapolis Airport Authority ("IAA").
-United rejected the lease for the Indianapolis maintenance facility, effective as of May 9, 2003.
-United, thus, did not make the semi-annual interest payments due May 15, 2003, or any payments due thereafter, on the Indianapolis Airport Authority 6.50% Special Facility Revenue Bonds, Series 1995A (the "Indianapolis Municipal Bonds").
-By agreed order entered by the Bankruptcy Court on May 23, 2003, the Bankruptcy Court lifted the automatic stay with respect to approximately \$37,702,899.53 in the construction fund and \$4,683,276.61 in the bond fund held by the trustee.
-Having rejected the master lease and all agreements relating to the Indianapolis Series 1995A Bonds, United does not presently intend to make any future payments with respect to the Indianapolis Municipal Bonds and presently intends to discharge the debt as part of the Plan.
+On December 1, 1991, United entered into that certain Master Lease Agreement (the "IAA Lease") with the Indianapolis Airport Authority (the "IAA") for a maintenance facility located at the Indianapolis airport (the "Indianapolis Maintenance Facility").
+United rejected the IAA Lease effective as of May 9, 2003.
+United thus did not make the payment due May 14, 2003 on the IAA Lease and as a result, the May 15, 2003 payment due on the Indianapolis Airport Authority 6.50% Special Facility Revenue Bonds Series 1995 A (United Air Lines, Inc., Indianapolis Maintenance Center Project) (the "Indianapolis Municipal Bonds") was not made.
+United also made no payments of project rentals due under the IAA Lease thereafter.
+By agreed order entered by the Bankruptcy Court on May 23, 2003, the Bankruptcy Court lifted the automatic stay with respect to approximately \$37,702,899.53 in the construction fund and \$4,683,276.61 in the bond fund held by the trustee (the "IAA Funds").
+Having rejected the IAA Lease and certain agreements relating to the Indianapolis Municipal Bonds, United does not presently intend to make any future payments with respect to the Indianapolis Municipal Bonds and intends to discharge the debt as part of the Plan.

-United, IAA, and BNY as successor trustee have moved for summary judgment regarding what amount, if any, United must pay related to the Indianapolis Municipal Bonds.
-Specifically, IAA and BNY argue that they are entitled to an administrative expense for interest payments that were not yet due but which accrued between the Petition Date and the date that United rejected the Indianapolis maintenance facility.
-The Debtors have argued that such accrued interest is only a general Unsecured Claim.
-Briefing and argument are complete as to those motions, and the Bankruptcy Court has taken these motions under advisement pending disposition of appeals related to the Denver Municipal Bonds.
+United, the IAA and BNY as successor trustee have moved for summary judgment regarding what amount, if any, United must pay for the postpetition period prior to United's rejection of the IAA Lease.
+Specifically, the IAA and BNY argue, inter alia, that they are entitled to an Administrative Claim for payments on the IAA Lease that accrued between the Petition Date and the date that United rejected the IAA Lease.
+The Debtors have argued, inter alia, that such amounts are only general Unsecured Claims.
+Briefing and argument are complete as to those motions, and the Bankruptcy Court has continued them for further action pending disposition of appeals related to the Denver Municipal Bond Adversary Proceeding.
+BNY also has a general Unsecured Claim against United for amounts due on the Bonds less the IAA Funds.